- Labial adhesions usually occur in girls who are between 3 months and 6 years old.

 Whether or not treatment is recommended depends on how severe the adhesions are.

-Small or mild adhesions do not cover the vaginal opening and may separate by themselves when your daughter reaches puberty.
-Your daughter’s health care provider will continue to watch how your daughter’s labia appear over time, and may recommend treatment only if the adhesions get worse or cause symptoms.
+Small or mild adhesions do not cover the vaginal opening and may separate by themselves when your daughter reaches puberty or earlier.
+Your daughter’s health care provider will continue to watch how your daughter’s labia appear over time, and may recommend treatment if the adhesions get worse or cause symptoms.

 Significant adhesions that cover the vaginal opening, and often the urinary opening as well, can be effectively treated with an estrogen-containing cream.
 These adhesions may prevent drainage of normal vaginal secretions, as well as impair the flow of urine.
 Sometimes this will cause urine to collect in the lower vagina, behind the adhesion, and can lead to irritation or dribbling of urine after your daughter stops urinating.
 If she develops a fever, it will not be possible to collect a clean urine specimen to see if she has a urinary tract infection.
 The most effective treatment for significant adhesions is an estrogen-containing cream applied twice daily for a period of time or until the adhesions resolve.
 This treatment requires a prescription from her health care provider.